robkinyon/dbix-class/docs/what_is_resultset.markdown

 **NOTE**: You are responsible for all quoting you may have to do.
-Normally, DBIx::Class attempts to quote everything for you, but you are bypassing all the protections DBIx::Class puts into place.
+Normally, DBIx::Class attempts to quote everything for you, but you are bypassing all the protections `DBIx::Class` puts into place.
 Use this feature as sparingly as possible.

-**NOTE**: By doing this, you are injecting raw SQL into your DBIx::Class queries.
-This means you lose all of the database independence you can have when using DBIx::Class.
+**NOTE**: By doing this, you are injecting raw SQL into your `DBIx::Class` queries.
+This means you lose all of the database independence you can have when using `DBIx::Class`.
 For example, a common development pattern is to write tests that use an in-memory SQLite database for speed and ease of maintenance, but deploy on a database (such Postgres or Oracle).
 This becomes much harder if you have raw SQL in your queries.